RayHightower/rayhightower.github.octo-broken/source/_posts/2014-07-21-shell-choices-with-parallella-and-ubuntu.markdown

 comments: true
 categories: [ Linux-Unix-OSX, Parallella ]
 ---
 [RVM](/blog/2013/05/16/upgrading-ruby-with-rvm/) is an effective way to manage Ruby versions on a Linux or OS X system.
-RVM was working well on my Ubuntu-based Parallella, until one day it stopped.
+RVM was working well on my Ubuntu-based Parallella, until one day it stopped:

 ```bash
 linaro-nano:~> rvm list